Coupled-Beam and Coupled-Bunch Instabilities: Summary

 \section{Summary}

 Coupled-bunch modes are described for two slipping beams in a storage ring, as it is the case in the Fermilab Recycler Ring.
 Distribution of the inter-bunch growth rates between the intra-bunch head-tail modes is considered.
-Possibilities to stabilize the beams by means of chromaticity, feedback and Landau damping are shown.
+Possibilities to stabilize the beams by means of chromaticity and feedback are shown.

+Since this paper was written (in June 2016), the proposed low-frequency damper has been built, installed~\cite{Eddy:2018tdm} and has demonstrated its effectiveness~\cite{Ainsworth:2018HB}.

-I am thankful to S. Nagaitsev for his encouraging interest to this problem and to T. Zolkin for useful discussions and technical help.
+I am thankful to S. Nagaitsev for his encouraging interest in this problem and to T. Zolkin for useful discussions and technical help.

 FNAL is operated by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the United States Department of Energy.